bodagovsky/migrator/README.md

 manage your migrations simple

-if you have dir "migrations" in your project where you keep all migrations files number like
+if you have dir "migrations" in your project where you keep all migrations files numbered like

 ```
 0001_create_new_table.sql